technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 15 - Setting up outbound calling, call recording, transcription, and real-time translation.md

-# Setting up outbound calling, call recording and transcription
+# Lab 15 - Setting up outbound calling, call recording and transcription

+**Objective** - In this Lab, you will can set up outbound calling for phone numbers in your organization, enable call recording and transcription for voice

 ## Exercise 1: Configure the voice channel